cyverse/ds-irods-rs-build/README.md

 specifying the directory where the  `irods-svc` script is to be written.
 If this isn't provided, the scripts will be written to the current working directory.

-The `build-cyverse-rs` expects several environment variables to be set when it is executed.
+The `build-cyverse-rs` expects several environment variables to be defined in an environment file when it is executed.

 Environment Variable           | Required | Default       | Description
 ------------------------------ | -------- | ------------- | -----------